google/WebFundamentals/src/content/en/updates/2015/11/app-shell.md

 ![Image of Application Shell loaded in Safari, Chrome and Firefox](/web/updates/images/2015/11/appshell/app-shell-browsers.jpg)

-## When Does it Make Sense to Use This Architecture?
+## When does it make sense to use this architecture?

 The application shell architecture makes the most sense for apps and sites that are dynamic.
 If your site is small and static, you probably don't need an application shell and can simply cache the whole site in a service worker `oninstall` step.
 Use the approach that makes the most sense for your project.
 A number of JavaScript frameworks already encourage splitting your application logic from the content, making this pattern more straight-forward to apply.

-## Are There any Production Apps Using this Pattern Yet?
+## Are there any production apps using this pattern yet?

 The application shell architecture is possible with just a few changes to your overall application’s UI and has worked well for large-scale sites such as Google’s [I/O 2015 Progressive Web App](/web/showcase/case-study/service-workers-iowa) and Google’s Inbox.